abshka/limine-booster/README.md

     kernel_cmdline: your-kernel-parameters
 ```

-### limine-snapper-sync Compatibility
+### limine-snapper-sync Integration

-The generated format is fully compatible with `limine-snapper-sync`:
+The tool is fully integrated with `limine-snapper-sync`:

 - **Machine-ID Detection**: The main entry includes `comment: machine-id=<machine-id>` which allows `limine-snapper-sync` to automatically target the correct OS entry regardless of the OS name configuration.
 - **Proper Module Order**: Microcode is placed after the kernel and before the initramfs for optimal boot performance.
 - **Snapshot Integration**: The `/+` prefix enables automatic BTRFS snapshot functionality.
+- **Automatic Synchronization**: When kernels are removed, `limine-booster` automatically calls `limine-snapper-sync` to update snapshot entries, ensuring consistency between main entries and snapshots.
+- **Separation of Concerns**: `limine-booster` manages only the main `/+Arch Linux` section, while `limine-snapper-sync` handles all `//Snapshots` entries.

 ### Advanced Configuration (Optional)